2018–19 Kuwaiti Premier League

-57th edition of the tournament.
-Kuwait SC are the defending champions.
-Originally the league was structured at 8 teams but Kuwait FA announced its expansion in football so last seasons 2017–18 relegated team have been un-relegated and 2017–18 Kuwaiti Division One winners Al-Shabab SC and losing play-off team Al-Fahaheel FC will all compete this season.
+The 2018-19 Kuwaiti Premier League was the 57th edition of the tournament.
+Kuwait SC enter the season as the defending champions.
+Originally, the league was structured at 8 teams but the Kuwait FA announced the expansion of the league; so last season's 2017–18 relegated team Al Tadmahon, had been un-relegated and 2017–18 Kuwaiti Division One winners Al-Shabab SC and losing play-off team Al-Fahaheel FC will all compete this season.